Arsi Piispanen

 Arsi Piispanen (born 25 July 1985) is a Finnish former professional ice hockey forward who is currently the general manager for IK Oskarshamn in HockeyAllsvenskan.
-He was selected by the Columbus Blue Jackets in the fifth round, 138th overall, of the 2003 NHL Entry Draft.
+He was selected by the Columbus Blue Jackets in the fifth round, 138th overall, of the 2003 NHL entry draft.

+Piispanen returned to JYP in the spring of 2004 and managed to become a regular in the national team's playing lineup the following season.
+Piispanen played for JYP for three seasons.
+In April 2007, he signed a three-year contract with Tappara.
+In the fall of 2008, he transferred to the Pelicans.

 He previously played with HPK of the Finnish Liiga before joining Oskarshamn.